MicrosoftDocs/SupportArticles-docs/support/windows-client/printing/add-print-directory-feature.md

 This article describes how to add the print directory feature, and how to enable printing of the directory listing from within Windows Explorer.

-_Original product version:_ &nbsp; Windows 10 - all editions, Windows Vista
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows Vista
 _Original KB number:_ &nbsp; 272623

 ## Summary